-For instance, is the team manager assigning tasks to the team for the coming week in advance.
+For instance, the team manager assigns tasks to the team for the coming week in advance.
 When the task review meetings are held, is the agenda communicated to everyone required in the meeting in advance?
 If an employee deals with clients, are they attending calls in the desired TAT?
 Are they replying to emails on time?

 Upon analyzing these and other subjective KPIs you set, the managers would get an opportunity early on to support and understand the employees whose performance is at risk.